The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

 \subsection{Leptonic modeling}

-As observed by the High-Altitude Water Cherenkov Observatory (HAWC) in 2017, the Geminga (PSR J0633$+$1746) has a significant TeV $\gamma$-ray halo around it with a hard spectral index of $\sim$ 2.34 \citep{abeysekara2017extended}.
-It can be seen that the energy coverage and spectral index of the $\gamma$-ray halo around Geminga are similar to the six mysterious UHE sources observed by LHAASO.
-Since no significant counterparts were found with our multi-wavelength study, it is reasonable for us to regard Geminga as a reference leptonic model for the six LHAASO UHE sources.
+As observed by the High-Altitude Water Cherenkov Observatory (HAWC) in 2017, the Geminga pulsar (PSR J0633$+$1746) is surrounded by a prominent TeV $\gamma$-ray halo, characterized by a hard spectral index of approximately 2.34 \citep{abeysekara2017extended}.
+Notably, the energy range and spectral index of the $\gamma$-ray halo around Geminga closely resemble those of the six enigmatic UHE sources detected by LHAASO.
+This similarity provides a compelling basis to consider Geminga as a reference leptonic model for interpreting the six LHAASO sources.

-For a rapid rotation pulsar like Geminga, the relativistic wind generated can accelerate the environmental particles including electrons, and finally forms a bubble of shocked relativistic particles \citep{gaensler2006evolution}, the so-called PWN.
-There are three typical mechanisms for the cooling of these relativistic electrons -- synchrotron radiation, Inverse-Compton (IC) scattering and bremsstrahlung.
-When traveling in ambient magnetic field, the PWN electrons can emit synchrotron radiation with energy of several keVs.
-At higher energy band up to PeV, IC scattering will gradually becomes dominated, which means it is the major contributor to TeV $\gamma$ photons that we are interested in.
-Since there are no injection sources found near the six sources, in our leptonic modeling, the radiation field of IC scattering is assumed to be the CMB.
-Also, the collision between electrons and other particles can cause bremsstrahlung, whose contribution to UHE emission is lower than that of the IC scattering.
+The relativistic wind generated by a rapid rotation pulsar like Geminga can accelerate the ambient particles, including electrons, and finally forms a bubble of shocked relativistic particles, the so-called PWN \citep{gaensler2006evolution}.
+For relativistic electrons, there are three typical cooling mechanisms\textemdash synchrotron radiation, inverse Compton (IC) scattering, and bremsstrahlung \citep{blumenthal1970bremsstrahlung,ghisellini1988synchrotron,baring1999radio}.
+All of these cooling mechanisms can lead to the emission of photons with various wavelengths.
+Most of the photons in the keV band are generated by synchrotron radiation, which originates from relativistic electrons propagating through the ambient magnetic field.
+Furthermore, with UHE electrons and a strong magnetic field, the energy of photons emitted from this mechanism can be up to GeV \citep{bednarek2003gamma}.
+On the other hand, IC scattering between relativistic electrons and the ambient radiation field is a major contributor to high-energy $\gamma$-ray emission.
+The radiation field in IC scattering can be CMB, far-infrared or near-infrared radiation, and visible light \citep{popescu2017radiation, zhang2021morphology}.
+The energy spectrum of this radiation mechanism can be extended up to the TeV range.
+Also, the bremsstrahlung caused by the collision between relativistic electrons and other particles can contribute to the emission of TeV $\gamma$-photons, while in general its $\gamma$-photon flux is significantly lower than that of IC scattering \citep{bednarek2003gamma}.